How to Sign Up with Central Casting

 At the end of your Talent Onboarding session, you will receive a follow up email with important tips and links to help you get started with Central Casting.
 If you work in California or New York, you will also receive information about required anti-harassment training you must complete (this is not a requirement in Georgia or Louisiana).

 The two main ways to get booked are by responding to messages from Casting Directors or by submitting for work on our Jobs page.
 A key to being successful with Central Casting is to always keep your online profile updated with your current information and photos.
-Even small changes, like trimming your hair, can matter to Casting Directors, which is why we recommend updating your profile and photos every six months or any time your look changes.
+Even small changes, like trimming your hair, can matter to Casting Directors, which is why we recommend updating your profile and photos any time your look changes.
 This way our Casting Directors can be confident that they’re casting you based on how you look right now.